Cymophobia or Kymophobia – The Fear Of Waves Or Wave Like Motions

 Symptoms of Cymophobia

-There are various signs one can look out for when diagnosing cymophobia.
-The level of fear that an individual experiences may differ, but the consistent symptom with all phobias is anxiety.
+There are various signs one can watch for when diagnosing cymophobia.
+The level of fear individuals experience may differ, but the primary symptom with all phobias is anxiety.

-If left untreated, any phobia, including cymophobia, could further escalate and lead all the way up to depression and cause full-blown panic attacks.
+If left untreated, any phobia—including cymophobia—can further escalate and lead to other conditions such as depression and panic attacks.
 Knowing how to manage anxiety can help a person overcome their fear of waves.

-Phobias are intricate, and they rarely manifest in the same way in different people.
-A person suffering from cymophobia may be comfortable with swimming in a pool but experience constant discomfort around a large body of open water like the sea or ocean.
+Phobias are complicated, and they rarely manifest in the same way in different people.
+A person suffering from cymophobia may be comfortable with swimming in a pool but experience discomfort around a large body of open water like the sea or ocean.

 Symptoms such as fear and panic are also common as the brain can create imaginary situations without the person actually experiencing it.
 A person need not be exposed to waves or wave-like motions to be triggered.